-Calvin Coolidge was a great admirer of the Boy Scouts of America, though they hadn’t even existed when he was a boy growing up in Plymouth Notch, Vt.
+Calvin Coolidge greatly admired the Boy Scouts of America, though they hadn’t even existed during his boyhood in Plymouth Notch, Vt.
 He believed scouting taught the virtues he’d learned on his family farm.

 “…Every boy who has the privilege of growing up on a farm learns instinctively the three fundamentals of scouthood,” he told a group of Boy Scouts over the telephone in 1924.
-Those fundamentals were reverence for nature, reverence for law and reverence for God.
+He described those fundamentals as reverence for nature, reverence for law and reverence for God.

-The U.S. branch of the Boy Scouts was founded in 1910, when Coolidge was a rising Massachusetts politician in his late 30s.
-Within 16 years, 3 million boys between 12 and 17 had become scouts, and a half-million adults had served as scoutmasters and assistant scoutmasters.
+The U.S. branch of the Boy Scouts started in 1910, a time when Coolidge rose through Massachusetts politics in his late 30s.
+Within 16 years, 3 million boys between 12 and 17 joined the scouts.
+Another half-million adults had served as scoutmasters and assistant scoutmasters.

-The Boy Scouts got a boost from the White House: The first annual meeting was held in the White House in 1911, and President William Taft served as the first honorary president.
-Coolidge’s friend, Boston investment banker James Storrow, had been the second national president.
+The Boy Scouts got a boost from the White House, which hosted the first annual meeting in 1914.
+President William Taft served as the first honorary president.
+Coolidge’s friend, Boston investment banker James Storrow, had served as the second national president.

 Coolidge gave a speech praising the Boy Scouts of America in a ceremony honoring Sir Robert Baden-Powell on May 1, 1926.
-He said the Boy Scouts had protected birds and wildlife, reforested woods, cooperated with churches to promote wholesome reading, carried out ‘safety first’ campaigns, helped in Liberty-loan and get-out-the-vote campaigns.
+He said they had protected birds and wildlife, reforested woods and cooperated with churches to promote wholesome reading.
+They also carried out ‘safety first’ campaigns, helped in Liberty-loan and get-out-the-vote campaigns.

 “If every boy in the United States between the ages of 12 and 17 could be placed under the wholesome influences of the scout program and should live up to the scout oath and rules, we would hear fewer pessimistic words as to the future of our Nation,” Coolidge said during that address.